-In 2020, Equinor group companies paid USD3.1 billion in corporate income taxes and USD1.4 billion in royalty payments and fees to local and national governments including host entitlement.
-Of this USD2.7 billion was paid in Norway.
-Taxes paid for 2020 is less than half of the level for 2019, reflecting the lower earnings due to lower commodity prices and a temporary tax change on NCS including a phasing effect of tax payments.
+In 2021, Equinor group companies paid \$8.9 billion in corporate income taxes and \$2.9 billion in royalty payments and fees to local and national governments including host entitlements.
+Of this total, \$8.3 billion was paid in Norway.
+Taxes paid for 2021 have increased significantly compared to 2020.
+This is largely attributable to increased economic activity and growing demand for energy following the end of public health measures introduced during the COVID-19 pandemic.